Working With Views and Feeds → Using Activity Views

 Can contain one or more feeds based on any criteria for the selected application context.

 You can create private activity views or share them with other users.
-You can add activity feeds to views that are shared with you, but you cannot remove the feeds added by the creator or owner.
+You can add work item feeds to views that are shared with you, but you cannot remove the feeds added by the creator or owner.
 For details, refer to Sharing Views.

-Open activity views from the navigation menu or the Manage Views page to use all activity view features.
+Open activity views from the side menu or the Activities page to use all activity view features.
 For details, refer to Navigating Activity Views.

 Add condensed activity widgets to dashboards to see only the activity ring or the work item list.
 For details, refer to Adding Widgets to Dashboard Views.